dansmyers/Simulation/Sprint-1-Python_and_Descriptive_Statistics/Deliverables/README.md

 ## Honor Code

-Edit this section to include a statement of the Honor Code.
+I promise to follow the Honor Code word by word.

 ## Team Members